 Visiting Petra From Egypt

-Although the Rose City of Petra is in Jordan rather than in Egypt, it has grown to be a very popular attraction among tourists travelling to Egypt.
+Although the Rose City of Petra is in Jordan rather than in Egypt, it has grown to be a very popular attraction among tourists traveling to Egypt.
 A number of tour operators now offer one day tours to Petra as well custom Egypt tours that can include any number of days in Jordan, based on your requirements.